jonthulu/ah-sdk-angular/README.md

   // This would have happened in the login, not in the same controller... ahAuth.login(someToken, someUserId, true);

-  // We better have 'id' in our inputs.required in the userGetPrivateData action.
+  // We will need 'id' in our inputs.required in the userGetPrivateData action.
   Users.getPrivateData({id: ahAuth.getUserId()}).then(function (myPrivateData) {
     console.log(myPrivateData);
   });